aws/sagemaker-inference-toolkit/README.rst

     model_server.start_model_server(handler_service=HANDLER_SERVICE)

-`Here is a complete example <https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/multi_model_bring_your_own>`__ demonstrating usage of the SageMaker Inference Toolkit in your own container for deployment to a Multi-Model Endpoint.
+`Here is a complete example <https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/multi_model_bring_your_own>`__ demonstrating usage of the SageMaker Inference Toolkit in your own container for deployment to a multi-model endpoint.

 License
 -------